roman-tremmel/ggfastman/README.md

 # Benchmarks

-The benchmarking will include all operations of plotting including the code evaluation, the plotting as well as saving of a .png file using `png()` for base R plots and `ggsave()` for the ggplot figures.
-For better comparisaon the same parameters were chosen e.g. `width = 270`, `height = 100` & `units = "mm"` as well as `res=300` and `dpi = 300`, respectively.
+The benchmark analysis includes all operations of a plot generation including the code evaluation, the plotting as well as the saving of a .png file using `png()` for base R plots and `ggsave()` for ggplot figures.
+For a better comparison the same parameters for both approaches were chosen e.g. `width = 270`, `height = 100` & `units = "mm"` as well as `res=300` and `dpi = 300`, respectively.
 We compared the three speed option included in this package with `fastman::fastman()` and `qqman::manhattan` functions using  `bench::mark()` with a minimum of 10 iterations.
 The complete code can be found here: [benchmark_plot](benchmark.R)

-The first comparision was performed using the example data of app. `80k` rows.
+The first comparision was performed using the example GWAS data of app. `80k` pvalues/rows.
 As illustrated below, all three speed options were significantly faster than the other two base R functions, although the "slow" option performed rather similar compared to the base R functions regarding the user experience.

 ```{r}
 gwas_data$chrom <- as.numeric(gsub("chr", "", gwas_data$chr))